6. Organize & Automate

 Find the files

 - Open File Manager in the sidebar.
-Because you enabled Group files in part 2, Jordan's uploads were organized into folders automatically as they arrived.
+Because you enabled Group files in part 2, Priya's uploads were organized into folders automatically as they arrived.
 Browse into the folders to find the approved files — this is your firm-wide home for everything collected across requests, with search and folder navigation.
 More in the File Manager guide.

 Save a reusable template